markturner/octopus-minmax/README.md

 # Octopus Minmax Bot 🐙🤖

+This fork changes the 2p buffer to a 20p buffer, so switches will occur less frequently, and not when savings are insignificant (or cancelled out by usage after 11pm anyway).

 ## Description
 This bot will use your electricity usage and compare your current Smart tariff costs for the day with another smart tariff and initiate a switch if it's cheaper.
 See below for supported tariffs.